LLR798/learn-dbt/README.md

-# dbt Project - Northwind Model (Redshift Serverless)
+# dbt Project - Northwind Model

 This project uses dbt to transform data from the Northwind model in Redshift Serverless, implementing a denormalized analytics-ready schema with yearly partitioning.